 “The military is in charge of the investigation,” he said.
 “I am currently traveling on duty.
 I don’t know much about it.”

-Brigadier General Win Zaw Oo, spokesman for the military’s Western Regional Command, which is responsible for Rakhine state, also told RFA that he did not know about the case.
+Colonel Win Zaw Oo, spokesman for the military’s Western Command responsible for Rakhine state, also told RFA that he did not know about the case.
 RFA was unable to reach military spokesman Brigadier General Zaw Min Tun.

 Myanmar political analyst Than Soe Naing said the charges against the four AA leaders throw another wrench into the country’s peace process.